 The AID12 subfield of the User Info field carries the 12 LSBs of the AID of the STA for which the User Info field is intended.
-An AID12 subfield that is 0 or 2045 indicates that the User Info field allocates one or more contiguous RUs for random access (see 27.5.5 (UL OFDMA-based random access (UORA))).
+An AID12 subfield that is 0, or a BSSID Index value or 2047 if the Trigger Frame is addressed to STAs from at least two different BSSs of the multiple BSSID set (see 9.4.2.74 (Multiple BSSID-Index element)) when the AP has dot11MultiBSSActivated equal to true, or 2045 indicates that the User Info field allocates one or more contiguous RUs for random access (see 27.5.5 (UL OFDMA-based random access (UORA))).
 An AID12 subfield that is 2046 indicates an unassigned RU (see 27.5.3.2.3 (Allowed settings of the Trigger frame fields and TRS Control subfield)).
 An AID12 subfield set to 4095 is reserved to indicate start of Padding field (see 27.5.3.2.2 (Padding for Trigger frame or frame containing TRS Control subfield)).

 If the value of the AID12 subfield is in the range 1 to 2007, then the RU Allocation subfield of the User Info field indicates the RU used by the HE TB PPDU of the STA identified by the AID12 subfield.
-If the AID12 field is 0 or 2045, then the RU Allocation subfield indicates the first RU of one or more contiguous RA-RUs.
+If the AID12 field is 0, or a BSSID Index value or 2047 if the Trigger Frame is addressed to STAs from at least two different BSSs of the multiple BSSID set (see 9.4.2.74 (Multiple BSSID-Index element)) when the AP has dot11MultiBSSActivated equal to true, or 2045, then the RU Allocation subfield indicates the first RU of one or more contiguous RA-RUs.
 If the AID12 field is 2046, then the RU Allocation subfield indicates the location of an unassigned RU.(#11738, #13846) The first bit, B12, is set to 0 to indicate that the allocated RU is located within the primary 80 MHz and is set to 1 to indicate that the allocated RU is located within the secondary 80 MHz.
 The mapping of the subsequent 7 bits, B19-B13, (#12992)to the RU allocation is defined in Table 9-25h (The encoding of B19–B13 of the RU Allocation subfield).

 (…existing text…)